How do you get better from social anxiety?

 • Learn about social anxiety

-There are several routes to accessing therapy, as well as various types of therapy that may suit different people – see NHS treatment options, Finding a private therapist and the glossary of psychological therapies
+There are several routes to accessing NHS therapy, including self-referral, as well as various other types of therapy that may suit different people – see NHS treatment options, Finding a private therapist and the glossary of psychological therapies

 • Medication